yardenshoham/gitea-backporter/README.md

 # Gitea Pull Request Backporter

-This is a script that looks for pull requests in go-gitea/gitea that need to be backported to a release branch and if the backport can be automated, it will do so.
+This is a script that looks for pull requests in [go-gitea/gitea](https://github.com/go-gitea/gitea) that need to be backported to a release branch and if the backport can be automated, it will do so.

 ## Behavior

-First, the script will fetch Gitea's latest release version from the GitHub API.
+First, the script will fetch Gitea's latest release version from the Gitea's version endpoint.

 The script will look for pull requests that have the label `backport/v{gitea_version}` but do not have the label `backport/done`.
 It will clone your fork of gitea.
 It will then attempt to cherry-pick the pull request merged commit into the release branch.
 If the cherry-pick is successful, it will push the branch to the remote and create a pull request with the labels from the original pull request.